Treatment for Alzheimer's disease involves a combination of things.

 - loss of appetite

-The side effects usually get better after 2 weeks of taking the medication.
-You may need to swap to another type.
+The side effects usually get better after 2 weeks of taking the medicine.
+If not, you may need to swap to another type.

 For more information about side effects, read the information leaflet or speak to your GP.